 According to Cage, Rick Rubin attended one of Cage's early performances, dismissed Cage as "a wigga", and walked out.

 American Black Metal bands are sometimes accused of this, based on the assumption that black metal is an essentially European artform.

 A non-urban version is lampooned in Alan Jackson's 1994 hit song "Gone Country", although the song is often misinterpreted as being in favor of such a masquerade.

 Canadian reggae artist Snow (born Darrin O'Brien) was often accused of this simply because, well, just look at his stage name.
 However, like Eminem, Snow came by it naturally, having grown up in the housing projects in Toronto that had a lot of Caribbean immigrants and thus was exposed to reggae and dancehall throughout his formative years.
 Having the best-charting and best selling reggae single in North American history helped too.

-White rapper Kreayshawn, born Natassia Zolot, is receiving a lot of criticism for this.
-She is being accused of appropriating black culture.
-This criticism of her says that even the way she dresses is a Double Standard, since if a black female rapper were to do the same thing they'd be accused of being ghetto and uneducated.
+White rapper Kreayshawn (born Natassia Zolot) received a lot of criticism for this, being accused of appropriating black culture.
+This criticism of her says that even the way she dresses is a Double Standard, stating that,if a black female rapper were to do the same thing, she'd be accused of being ghetto and uneducated.